-Dexter had the timing of incestuously hooked up Dexter with his sister/step-sister Deb, which, beside being squicky, happened just when the actors had finalized their divorce in real life.
-Even though the two characters are not related so the plot was technically not incestuous and they were never involved romantically.
+Dexter had the timing of incestuously hooking up Dexter with his sister/step-sister Deb, which, beside being squicky, happened just when the actors had finalized their divorce in real life.
+Even though the two characters are Not Blood Siblings and they were never involved romantically.

 Saturday Night Live has been jumping the shark more or less every week since 1976, depending on who you talk to.
 Despite the fact that there are seasons widely regarded among fans and show alums alike to be some of the worst in its run (1980-81, 94-95, and to a lesser degree, 2004-05 among them), the nature of the show dictates that there are bound to be great episodes and terrible episodes every year.
 Nevertheless, there are still viewers who seem to tune in every week simply to claim that the show hasn't been the same since Chevy Chase/Gilda Radner/Eddie Murphy/Phil Hartman/Chris Farley/Dana Carvey/Will Ferrell/Tina Fey left.
 Someone (Lorne Michaels?) said that people probably began crying this starting with episode two.